cakephp/docs/en/core-utility-libraries/string.rst

 manipulating strings and is normally accessed statically.
 Example:
 ``String::uuid()``.

+.. deprecated:: 2.7
+    The String class has been deprecated in 2.7 in favour of the :php:class:`CakeText` class.
+It offers a more consistent interface and API.

 If you need :php:class:`TextHelper` functionalities outside of a ``View``, use the ``String`` class::